Asset Allocation tutorial and primer for investors and financial advisors.

 Links to Our Three Asset Allocation Software Programs

-Method #1: The most-common method of performing asset allocation is by using pre-determined (canned) Asset allocation models.
+Method #1: The most-common method of performing asset allocation is by using pre-determined (canned and generic) asset allocation models.

-Investor models are also the best way to get the concept of how an advisor wants to invest money across to investors.
-All it takes is explaining a table and a pie chart and telling what historical performance has been.
+Investor Models are also the best way to get the concept of how an advisor wants to invest money across to investors.
+All it takes is explaining asset classes, weightings, a table, a pie chart, and telling what historical performance has been.
+Then everyone usually gets it enough to engage.

 The main problem is that stated performance is usually just the history of the current recommended investments, meaning they don't account for past trades / recommendations, fees, or rebalancings.
 This is very misleading, because returns are usually much less when past recommendations are accounted for.

-But because models are the most logical way for advisors to invest money for clients, FINRA and BD compliance will let advisors use them with hypothetical returns, as long as it's done properly.
-Both our model's hypothetical returns and their actual returns (accounting for past trades, fees, and rebalancings) are shown on the first two rows on the table below so you can see these differences.
+But because Models are the most logical way for advisors to invest money for clients, Finra and BD compliance will let advisors use them with hypothetical returns, as long as it's done properly.

 Method #2: Use comprehensive asset allocation software that accounts for most all of the important life factors needed to match an investment portfolio to someone's life.

-Unlike allocation models, which exist before someone is around to invest in them, the investor inputs various life factors needed to calculate a custom allocation mix that reflects their life situation.
-So it's not just using one of a few generic pre-existing model allocations (there's dozens).
+Unlike allocation Models, which exist before someone is around to invest in them, here the investor inputs various life factors needed to calculate a custom allocation mix that More accurately reflects their current situation.

-Model portfolios only take one life factor into account - investment risk tolerance category.
+Model Portfolios only take one life factor into account - investment risk tolerance category.
 Comprehensive allocation calculators also take investing risk tolerance into account as the most important factor in determining the mix.
 But it also uses several more life factors.
-The result are portfolios that match up with lives as well as possible (for an investment software program).
+This results in customized investment portfolios that match up with lives as well as possible (for an investment software program).

-More differences between asset allocation models and comprehensive asset allocation calculator are listed on the product description pages (click a link above to go there).
+More differences between asset allocation Models and comprehensive asset allocation calculators are listed on the product description pages (click a link above to go there).
 The best list of differences are at the bottom of the comprehensive asset allocation software page (right above the disclaimer which is right above the pricing table).

 Method #3: Use asset distribution tools that don't calculate, nor recommend, a mix of asset classes.
-In other words, you're just winging it ad hoc.
+In other words, you're just winging everything ad hoc.
 Most canned investment software uses this technique.

 It doesn't calculate the recommended mix of asset classes, so using an investment fact finder to determine risk tolerance is not needed.
 The user is just guessing about both risk tolerance and the allocation mix that matches it.